Hypochaeris radicata: Etymology and differences from dandelions

-Its name is derived from Greek ὑπό 'under' and χοῖρος 'young pig'.
-Thus the name "should" be spelled Hypochoeris.

-The adjective radicata means 'with conspicuous roots' in Latin (derived from radix 'root').
+Hypochaeris radicata's genus, Hypochaeris or Hypochoeris, is derived from Greek ὑπό 'under' and χοῖρος for 'a young pig', being its preferred food source.
+Its species, radicata, means "with large, conspicuous roots" in Latin (derived from radix 'root').

-In English, catsear is derived from the words cat's ear, and refers to the shape and fine hair on the leaves resembling that of the ear of a cat.

-Catsear is also known as false dandelion because it is commonly mistaken for true dandelions.
-The plants carry similar flowers which form windborne seeds.
-However, catsear flowering stems are forked and solid, whereas dandelions possess unforked stems that are hollow.
+Catsear is also known as false dandelion, commonly mistaken for true dandelions (Taraxacum).
+Both carry similar flowers which form windborne seeds.
+However, catsear flowering stems are forked and solid, whereas dandelions possess unforked, hollow stems (peduncles).
 Both plants have a rosette of leaves and a central taproot.
 The leaves of dandelions are jagged in appearance, whereas those of catsear are more lobe-shaped and hairy.
 The plants have similar uses.

+H. radicata is also misidentified as autumn hawkbit (Scorzoneroides autumnalis) and smooth cat's ear (Hypochaeris glabra) due to similarity of their bright yellow flowers, the higher density of short, stiff hairs on its leaves being a distinguishing characteristic.